gradle/gradle/CONTRIBUTING.md

 If you run into any trouble, please reach out to us on the issue you are working on.
 There is a `#contributing` channel on the community Slack which you can use to ask any questions.

+## Finding issues to work on

+If you are looking for good first issues, take a look at the list of [good first issues](https://github.com/gradle/gradle/labels/good%20first%20issue) that should be actionable and ready for a contribution.

+If you are looking for a contribution that is more substantial, you can look at the [help wanted issues](https://github.com/gradle/gradle/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22%F0%9F%8C%B3%20help%20wanted%22).
+These issues are more complex and might be challenging for first-time contributors.

+You can share your interest in fixing the issue by commenting on it.
+If somebody shared their interest in the issue, please consider letting them work on it.
+However, if there are no changes for more than a week, it's safe to assume that the issue is up for grabs.
+There is no need to ask for an assignment or for permission to work on those issues, just comment and start working on it.

 ## Setting up your development environment